Preparation in the days before a medicine journey or retreat

 The psychedelic journey begins when you decide to take it.
-As the next days unfold, create time and attention for the following as much as possible:
+During the time between now and your journey or retreat, create time and attention for the following as much as possible:

 Rest, movement, nutrition